6 Tips for Planning Space-A Travel

 The main challenge with Space-A travel is that it’s unpredictable.
 Most flight schedules are not available until 72 hours in advance, and you won’t know if you have a seat until the very last minute.
 If you’re traveling to an important event or you only have a week of leave, it’s best to fly commercial and save the Space-A travel for a time when you have more flexibility.

-5) Facebook is an important tool to plan your Space-A travel.
+5) Facebook is an important tool for planning your Space-A travel.

 Even if you’re not an active Facebook user, there are two reasons why it’s worth having an account.